lj-ditrapani/make_html/README.markdown

 TODO
 ----

+- Fix documentation for post-processing with python modules
+    - main function takes the root (html tag) etree Element and modifies it as neccessary as opposed to returning a new ElementTree
 - insert title
 - move attributes from json in text into proper HTML element attributes
 - add bible verse module